alessiainf/Car-plate-detection-and-recognition/README.md

 ```

 # How to run
-All notebooks in this repository are designed to run on Google Colab.
+All notebooks in this repository are designed to run on **Google Colab**.
 To execute them correctly, follow these steps:
 1) Mount your Google Drive at the beginning of each notebook
 2) Organize your files on Drive using the following structure: